 Tips for making Ricotta Cake

-- This cake has the tendency to stick to the pan, so make sure you grease the sides of your cake tin well with butter and line the bottom with baking or parchment paper.
+- Grease and line: Classic Lemon Ricotta Cake has the tendency to stick to the pan, so make sure you grease your cake pan well and line the bottom AND the sides with baking or parchment paper.
+You could also use a springform pan if you like.

-- Adding fresh lemon juice means the cake batter might look a little curdled, but it’s totally fine.
+- Batter may curdle: Adding fresh lemon juice means the cake batter might look a little curdled, but it’s totally fine.

-- This cake is moist and dense, so it won’t rise as much as a regular cake.
+- Expect a limited rise: This cake is moist and dense, so it won’t rise as much as a regular cake.
 You can tell it’s ready by inserting a skewer into the centre, it should come out clean.

-- Leave the cake to cool completely in the cake tin as it will be quite fragile when warm.
+- Leave to cool: Leave the cake to cool completely in the cake tin as it will be quite fragile when warm.
+Serve cooled cake with mascarpone cream and fresh raspberries for the perfect dessert.

 Let's Bake